sourcefrog/cargo-mutants/README.md

   not kill the test process, so you'll need to find and kill it yourself.
 (On Unix we might need to use `setpgrp`.)

+* Copying the tree to build it doesn't work well if the `Cargo.toml` points to dependencies by a relative `path`.

 ## Manifesto

 * Draw attention to code that is not tested or only "pseudo-tested": reached by tests but the tests